 Companies are not subject to the payment of the levy for the year in which they have been incorporated.

 In case the levy is not paid within the prescribed period, if the levy is then paid within two months from the due date, a penalty of 10% is payable which is increased to 30% if the levy is paid within five months from the due date.
-If the levy is not paid within five months, the Registrar of Companies will remove the company from the registry (something which is expected to restrict the company from filing documents or requesting certificate from the Registrar’s Office).
-The return of the company to the registry can be affected within two years with the payment of a levy of €500 per annum and thereafter with the payment of a levy of €750 per annum.
+If the levy is not paid within five months, the Registrar of Companies will remove the company from the registry (something which is expected to restrict the company from filing documents or requesting a certificate from the Registrar’s Office).
+The return of the company to the registry can be effected within two years with the payment of a levy of €500 per annum and thereafter with the payment of a levy of €750 per annum.